Skills We Are Looking For

 Office, Housekeeping, Maintenance, and Food Service

-Counselors have primary responsibility for the health, safety, fun, and personal development of eight to eleven campers each session.
+Counselors work in pairs and have primary responsibility for the health, safety, and personal development of 8 to 11 campers each session.
 Counselors teach and/or assist with activities throughout the day based on their skill set and the needs of the camp, and sleep in the cabins or lodges with their campers at night.

-In addition to living in cabins and caring for campers, they will also be responsible for the equipment and instruction associated with the activities in which they teach or assist.
+In addition to living in cabins and helping their campers have a great time, they are also responsible for the equipment and instruction associated with the activities in which they teach or assist.
 Some Counselors are invited to attend pre-camp area training in activity areas such as the waterfront (lifeguard and either sailing, boat-driving, or canoeing), ropes course, equestrian, creative arts, or camp kitchen provided that they have relevant background and experience in one of those areas.
 A few Counselors serve as "leads" for particular activities such as Lead Magician or Lead Outdoor Living Skills (aka "OLS").

 Eligibility: Counselors must be at least 18, although most are 19-22 and have finished at least one year of college.
 Counselors must attend Staff Training week and are typically at camp all or most of 8 camper weeks.
 There are over 100 Counselors on staff each summer making up approximately 2/3 of the overall summer staff.